cjang5/blog/_posts/2014-12-10-mysterious-mazes.markdown

 <img src="{{ site.baseurl }}/img/posts/post-07/solved1.png" style="float: left; width: 30%; margin-left: 2%; margin-right: 3%; margin-bottom: 0.5em;">
 <img src="{{ site.baseurl }}/img/posts/post-07/solved2.png" style="float: left; width: 30%; margin-right: 3%; margin-bottom: 0.5em;">
 <img src="{{ site.baseurl }}/img/posts/post-07/solved3.png" style="float: left; width: 30%; margin-right: 0%; margin-bottom: 0.5em;">

+<h2>Conclusion</h2>

+<p>So in conclusion, it was a really fun problem to solve in my class.
+We were given virtually complete freedom to implement the maze and its solver and it took me probably 1000+ lines to create.
+I have even been entertaining ideas of turning this into a game and possibly creating a web applet so you guys can play!
+The way it would work would be just to create different visualizations of each maze corridor, and keeping track of where you are in the maze.
+I'll let you guys know how that comes along, but until next time!</p>